AutomationGuru/studies/javaScript/testScript.md

 	While in browser `window` is a global object
 ```

-## EXECUTION CONTEXT n EXECUTION STACK:
+## EXECUTION CONTEXT/SCOPE n EXECUTION STACK:

+JS is a single threaded syncronous language, if a script takes ages to load that will make the page unresponsive.
 JS engine executes this JS code  in the browser
 differnt engine such as: Google V8 used in chrome, Spider Monkey, JS core

 Typically the engine does the following:
  script > is read by the parser (verifys the syntax) > converts to machine code > invokes the script